volumeee/submission-dicoding-bike-sharing/README.md

 2. Data Preprocessing:
    - Convert date to datetime
    - Map weather situations and working days to descriptive labels
+   - Convert temperature to Celsius
+   - Convert humidity to percentage
 3. Exploratory Data Analysis (EDA):
    - Analyzed the impact of weather on bike rentals
    - Compared bike rentals on working days vs. holidays